mikechambers/dcli/src/dclisync/README.md

 The initial sync for each player can take an extended amount of this, and manually running it makes it easier to debug any issues.

+As a general rule, you should stop the service anytime you manually run or update _dclisync_.

 More info:

 -   [How To Use Systemctl to Manage Systemd Services and Units](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units)